We have a new name! Browserbear is now Roborabbit

 ID Selector

 An ID selector selects HTML elements based on their unique IDs.
 This allows you to precisely select a single element on a web page, as IDs are unique identifiers.
-To select an element with its ID, use the ID selector by adding a "#" followed by the ID name, like #example-id.
+To select an element with its ID, use the ID selector by adding a "#

 HTML